naoya1110/ai_robotics_lab_2025_hands_on/Week02_Jetbot_Software_Setup.md

 ## 4. Regular Shutdown
 After finishing above setups, you can shutdown your JetBot from the terminal via the web browser.
-1. If needed, open a terminal from the Launcher.
+1. Open a terminal from the Launcher.
 1. Login via SSH by the command ```ssh jetbot@0.0.0.0``` then type ```yes``` and password ```jetbot```.
 2. Shutdown the JetBot by the command ```sudo shutdown now``` with the password ```jetbot```.